Angela Rayner: Men admit sending abusive messages to MP

 Two men have pleaded guilty to sending abusive messages to Labour Party deputy leader Angela Rayner.

-Stuart Kelly, 53, from Halifax, admitted leaving three voicemails for Ms Rayner, including one saying "I hope you get shot", on 15 October 2021.
+Stuart Kelly, 53, of Halifax, admitted leaving three voicemails for Ms Rayner, including one saying "I hope you get shot", on 15 October last year.

-At the same hearing Michael McGrath, 70, from Sheffield, admitted sending an offensive email to the Ashton-under-Lyne MP's office the following day.
+At the same hearing Michael McGrath, 70, of Sheffield, admitted sending an offensive email to the Ashton-under-Lyne MP's office the following day.

 Ms Rayner said the threats had left her "constantly watching my back".

-Kelly has been released on bail and will be sentenced at a later date, while McGrath received a six-week jail sentence suspended for 18 months.
+Kelly has been released on bail and will be sentenced on 14 April, while McGrath received a six-week jail sentence, suspended for 18 months.

+McGrath, who has bowel cancer and later sent an apology email to Ms Rayner, was also ordered to pay a total of £413 in costs and compensation, including £200 to the MP.

+Chief magistrate Paul Goldspring told him: "There is no doubt in my mind, whether you are in public service as an MP or perhaps as a judge or a member of the royal family, it does not make you any less susceptible to attack or any less susceptible to feelings about that."

-Appearing at Westminster Magistrates Court earlier, the men were both charged with sending an offensive, indecent, obscene or menacing message.
+Both men pleaded guilty at Westminster Magistrates' Court to sending offensive, indecent, obscene or menacing messages to Ms Rayner.

-The court heard how Kelly left Ms Rayner messages calling her "scum" within a 30 minute period.

-The abuse was sent in the immediate aftermath of the murder of MP Sir David Amess.
+The court heard both men linked her comments at the Labour Party conference, when she called Conservatives "scum", in September last year to the murder of Conservative MP Sir David Amess.

-The Conservative politician had been stabbed as he met constituents at a regular surgery.
+Sir David, 69, was stabbed to death at a surgery in his Leigh-on-Sea constituency in Essex in October.

+One said: "I hope you get shot.
+You contributed to his death, you dirty scum."

+Former barber McGrath sent an email to Ms Rayner's office in the early hours of the following morning in which he said: "Hope it never happens to you.
+I bet you will be celebrating."

-In a victim impact statement read to court, Ms Rayner described how the threats had left her frightened, not only for herself, but her family, children and staff.
+In a victim impact statement read to court, Ms Rayner described how the threats had left her frightened, not only for herself but her family, children and staff.

 She said the murders of MP Jo Cox and Sir David had made her worried the same thing could happen to her.